 Each locker room must be clean and adequately supplied with towels, toilet paper, and hospitality (unless it is agreed to locate hospitality in another location).
 Grease boards, markers and erasers should be available on request.
-The committee will inspect the locker rooms prior to the first practice.
+The committee will inspect the locker rooms before the first practice.

 Videotaping Area.
 Arrange an area for each team to videotape the championship.
 Each participating team is automatically authorized to videotape all games; it is not necessary to have them sign a waiver form.
-Credentials will be provided for up to two people from each team for the videotaping area.
+Credentials will be provided for up to two individuals from each team for the videotaping area.
 One camera per team will be allowed in the videotaping area.
 Videographer credentials will provide access to the videotaping area, but will NOT provide access to the venue.

 Interview Room.
-The water polo committee shall have access to the interview area.
+The Men's Water Polo Committee shall have access to the interview area.
 The NCAA will provide a backdrop, which shall be placed directly behind the interview table.
-The postgame interview room should be "dressed" appropriately to reflect the prestige of the event by: (a) placing NCAA seals and logos on the podium and walls; (b) using draping on tables and other areas as necessary; (c) setting up a platform for the interviewees and moderator; (d) providing a riser for cameras at the back of the room, and (e) providing a sound system, if necessary.
+The postgame interview room should be "dressed" appropriately to reflect the prestige of the event by: (a) placing NCAA seals and logos on the podium and walls; (b) using draping on tables and other areas as necessary; (c) setting up a platform for the interviewees and moderator; (d) providing a riser for cameras at the back of the room; and (e) providing a sound system, if necessary.

 Holding Area.
-An area adjacent to the interview room shall be designated as a holding area for coach/student-athletes waiting to be interviewed.
-It should be situated so coach/student-athletes do not have to walk through the actual interview room to reach the holding area.
+An area adjacent to the interview room shall be designated as a holding area for the head coach/student-athletes waiting to be interviewed.
+It should be situated so the head coach/student-athletes do not have to walk through the actual interview room to reach the holding area.
 Chairs and water should be provided.

 Media Areas.
 A media workroom should be provided.
-The workroom and the postmatch interviews should be in close proximity to one another and to the locker rooms in order to facilitate the media's work and access for coaches and student-athletes.
-Also required are media seating and marked photography areas on the pool deck.
+The workroom and the postgame interviews should be near one another and to the locker rooms in order to facilitate the media's work and access for coaches and student-athletes.
+In addition, media seating and marked photography areas on the pool deck are also required.

 Access/Security.
-An individual should be stationed outside the media workroom and postmatch interview room to check credentials.
+An individual should be stationed outside the media workroom and postgame interview room to check credentials.
 Officials specifically are prohibited from this area.